bepitulaz/jakartajs-ramda/README.md

-# jakartajs-ramda
+# JakartaJS August Meetup 20016

-Sample code for my talk in Jakarta JS August Meetup
+You can read the slide at [Slideshare](http://www.slideshare.net/AsepBagja/makes-javascript-fun-again)